Compactified 2HDM under the Non-SUSY AdS instability conjecture: Model Setup

-Compactifying four dimensional field theories on a circle offers a natural framework to study the vacuum structure of lower dimensional effective theories.
-In particular, the effective potential arising from compactification \( V_{\text{eff}}(R) \) which captures the fluctuations of the radion and the quantum corrections brought in from Casimir energies or from a higher-dimensional cosmological constant, gives the stability of the compactified geometry.
-For lower dimensional scalar sectors, like that of the 2HDM, compactification has phenomenological relevance.
-The radion couples to the Higgs fields, thereby modifying their potential, and possibly shifting their vacuum expect values or their mass spectrum.
-The radion–Higgs potential can have nontrivial minima that lead to effective three dimensional Anti–de Sitter (AdS) or de Sitter (dS) spacetimes.
-In addition to expanding the vacuum structure, such systems provide a new test case for quantum gravity conjectures in a phenomenologically motivated Higgs sector.
+Compactifying four-dimensional field theories on a circle offers a natural framework to study the vacuum structure of lower-dimensional effective theories.
+In particular, the effective potential arising from compactification, \(V_{\text{eff}}\), captures the fluctuations of the radion and the quantum corrections induced by Kaluza--Klein modes, together with the contribution inherited from the four-dimensional vacuum energy.
+This potential determines the stability of the compactified geometry.
+For lower-dimensional scalar sectors, such as that of the 2HDM, compactification has phenomenological relevance.
+The radion couples to the Higgs fields, thereby modifying their potential and possibly shifting their vacuum expectation values or their mass spectrum.
+The radion--Higgs potential can have non-trivial extrema that lead to effective three-dimensional anti-de Sitter (AdS), Minkowski, or de Sitter (dS) vacua.
+In addition to enlarging the vacuum structure, such systems provide a useful test case for quantum-gravity conjectures in a phenomenologically motivated Higgs sector.

-\paragraph{} Importantly, similar techniques have been applied to the Standard Model (SM) itself. in \cite{ArkaniHamed:2007gg}, it has been demonstrated that the SM shows the same landscape of lower-dimensional vacua arising from vacuum and Casimir energies when compactified on a circle.
-Moreover, in \cite{Ibanez:2017kvh}the WGC has been used to provide limits on neutrino masses and the cosmological constant, thus connecting parameters of particle physics and the parameters of quantum gravity.
-Furthermore, \cite{Castellano:2023} used similar circle compactification techniques to investigate how towers of states and hierarchical structures in the SM can emerge from quantum gravity understanding, demonstrated that compactification of the Standard Model can give rise to AdS instabilities from towers of states destabilizing the vacuum.
-Extending the Swampland program, they also show that the electroweak scale and cosmological constant may be related to each other at a more fundamental level such that vacuum stability and particle physics hierarchies are closely tied to quantum gravity. \\ Motivated by these results, it is reasonable to ask how an extended Higgs sector with a radiative mass can behave under circle compactification.
-The Two–Higgs–Doublet Model (2HDM) is a particularly interesting case, because the radion now couples to additional scalar degrees of freedom in addition to the standard model.they can thus influence both the stability.
-We consider the Two–Higgs–Doublet Model (2HDM) minimally coupled to four–dimensional gravity, with action given in \eqref{eq:4D_action}.
+\paragraph{} Importantly, similar techniques have been applied to the Standard Model (SM) itself.
+In \cite{ArkaniHamed:2007gg}, it was shown that the SM exhibits a landscape of lower-dimensional vacua arising from vacuum and Casimir energies when compactified on a circle.
+Moreover, in \cite{Ibanez:2017kvh}, the WGC was used to derive limits on neutrino masses and the cosmological constant, thereby connecting particle-physics parameters with quantum-gravity constraints.
+Furthermore, \cite{Castellano:2023} used similar circle compactification techniques to investigate how towers of states and hierarchical structures in the SM can emerge from quantum-gravity considerations.
+These works demonstrate that circle compactification can generate lower-dimensional AdS extrema and therefore provide a sensitive probe of Swampland constraints.